What is Reinforcement Learning with Human Feedback (RLHF)?

 Even when data exists, the complexity of language itself makes labeling difficult.
 Subjectivity, nuance, ambiguity, and implicitness pervade natural text.
 Humans leverage lifetimes of experience to interpret language, making it hard to manually insert labels that capture higher-level semantics, pragmatics, commonsense reasoning, etc.

 Metadata must also have sufficient coverage of concepts, relations, named entities, linguistic features, and knowledge.
-For example, dialogue labeling should cover diverse conversational intents like questions, complaints, suggestions across contexts.
-Subjectivity labeling should identify varied opinions, emotions, argumentation, persuasiveness.
+For example, dialogue labeling should cover diverse conversational intents like questions, complaints, and suggestions across contexts.
+Subjectivity labeling should identify varied opinions, emotions, argumentation, and persuasiveness.
 Gaps in the coverage of metadata can skew the model's learned representations.

-Reinforcement learning with human feedback provides a path to quality labeling of diverse text.
+RLHF LLM techniques provide a path to quality labeling of diverse text.
 The combination of iterative machine learning with human input ensures wide coverage of semantic phenomena while handling subjectivity.
 This empowers LLMs with comprehensive language understanding.

 Reinforcement Learning for LLM Data Labeling